-1. Phase changes in mixed-phase clouds: In mid and high latitudes, clouds are commonly mixed-phase (Warren et al. 1988) since supercooled liquid water can exist at temperatures above -38°C. Upon warming, we expect an increase in liquid water at the expense of ice in regions where mixed-phase clouds exist (Senior and Mitchell 1993; Tsushima et al. 2006; Choi et al. 2014).
-The transition to more liquid clouds may also yield an increase in total condensed water (liquid + ice), because liquid water droplets precipitate less efficiently than ice crystals (e.g., Senior and Mitchell 1993; Klein et al. 2009).
-The magnitude of the phase change effect in models and observations is still unclear, however, and is likely to depend on microphysical processes whose representation in climate models is difficult and uncertain.

-- 2. Increases in adiabatic cloud water content: As temperature increases, the amount of water 122 condensed in saturated updrafts also increases, assuming the rising air parcels are cooled 123 moist-adiabatically (Somerville and Remer 1984; Betts and Harshvardhan 1987; Tselioudis 124 et al. 1992; Gordon and Klein 2014).
-It has been suggested that the cloud liquid water in-125 creases at mid to high latitudes may reflect an increase in adiabatic cloud water content with warming, which theory predicts to increase more rapidly at lower temperatures (Betts and 127 Harshvardhan 1987; Gordon and Klein 2014).
-However, changes in other processes that 128 deplete cloud liquid water may also play an important role, such as phase changes to ice, 129 conversion to precipitation, or mixing of the updrafts with the environment (Tselioudis et al. 130 1992, 1998).
-131 - 3.
-Poleward jet shifts: The dynamical response to global warming features a robust poleward 132 shift of the jet streams and storm tracks, particularly in the Southern Hemisphere (Barnes 133 and Polvani 2013).
-Several studies have proposed that storm track shifts may be associated 134 with shifts in cloudiness, producing a dipole-like radiative anomaly (Bender et al. 2012; Grise 135 et al. 2013; Boucher et al. 2013).
-However, more recent work has shown that the relation-136 ship between jet shifts and cloud-radiative properties is highly model-dependent (Grise and 137 Polvani 2014; Ceppi and Hartmann 2015), and the dynamically-induced cloud response is 138 both different in structure and much smaller in magnitude than the global warming response 139 (Kay et al. 2014; Ceppi et al. 2014; Ceppi and Hartmann 2015), so that the poleward shift 140 of the storm tracks is unlikely to be a dominant contribution to the negative optical depth 141 feedback.
-142 - The aim of this paper is to test the importance of mechanism (1) for the global warming response of cloud water and the associated negative SW cloud feedback in climate models.
-In state-of-theart climate models, the conversion rates between cloud liquid water, cloud ice, and precipitating particles are governed by the cloud microphysics scheme, where they are parameterized as functions of variables such as temperature, moisture, and ice nucleating aerosols.
-The relative amounts of cloud liquid water and ice are also influenced by the detrainment of condensate from convection, since the partitioning of detrained condensate between liquid and ice phases is often a simple function of temperature in climate models.
-In the next section, we present a methodology to quantify the contribution of cloud microphysics and convective condensate partitioning to the cloud water response to warming.
+- 1) Phase changes in mixed-phase clouds: In the middle and high latitudes, clouds are commonly mixed-phase (Warren et al. 1988) since supercooled liquid water can exist at temperatures above -38° C. Upon warming, we expect an increase in liquid water at the expense of ice in regions where mixed-phase clouds exist (Senior and Mitchell 1993; Tsushima et al. 2006; Choi et al. 2014).
+The transition to more liquid clouds may also yield an increase in total condensed water (liquid + ice) because liquid water droplets precipitate less efficiently than ice crystals (e.g., Senior and Mitchell 1993; Klein et al. 2009).
+The magnitude of the phase change effect in models and observations is still unclear, however, and is likely to depend on microphysical processes whose representation in climate models is difficult and uncertain. - 2) Increases in adiabatic cloud water content: As temperature increases, the amount of water condensed in saturated updrafts also increases, assuming the rising air parcels are cooled moist-adiabatically (Somerville and Remer 1984; Betts and Harshvardhan 1987; Tselioudis et al. 1992; Gordon and Klein 2014).
+It has been suggested that the cloud liquid water increases at middle to high latitudes may reflect an increase in adiabatic cloud water content with warming, which theory predicts to increase more rapidly at lower temperatures (Betts and Harshvardhan 1987; Gordon and Klein 2014).
+However, changes in other processes that deplete cloud liquid water may also play an important role, such as phase changes to ice, conversion to precipitation, or mixing of the updrafts with the environment (Tselioudis et al. 1992, 1998). - 3) Poleward jet shifts: The dynamical response to global warming features a robust poleward shift of the jet streams and storm tracks, particularly in the Southern Hemisphere (Barnes and Polvani 2013).
+Several studies have proposed that storm track shifts may be associated with shifts in cloudiness, producing a dipole-like radiative anomaly (Bender et al. 2012; Grise et al. 2013; Boucher et al. 2013).
+However, more recent work has shown that the relationship between jet shifts and cloud-radiative properties is highly model dependent (Grise and Polvani 2014; Ceppi and Hartmann 2015), and the dynamically induced cloud response is both different in structure and much smaller in magnitude than the global